Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Introduction

-\item \textbf{Program inference:} Given a software library, \sys uses the component's source code to generate a series of inputs~\sx{sec:io}.
-It then uses these inputs to create a model that reflects the component's client-observable behavior. \sys then uses this model to regenerate a new, secure version of the source component.
+\item \textbf{Program inference:} Given a software component, \sys uses the component's source code to generate a series of inputs~\sx{sec:io}.
+It then uses these inputs to create a model that reflects the component's client-observable behavior. \sys then uses this model to regenerate a new, secure version of the component.